Scotland in the Fall

 In short, it's when " the stunning scenery is further complemented by a wild array of resplendent ochres, reds, golds and russets..."
 Yes, yes - we know.
 You don't have to tell us every shade.
 Or maybe you do if you are Scotland's main tourism agency.

-So, as for the autumn colours of Scotland, let's just take it as red (ho-ho) that if you time it right, you'll see plenty of awesome shades, not just in the woodlands, but also the moors and fields.
+So, as for the autumn colours, let's just take it as red (ho-ho) that if you time it right, you'll see plenty of glorious shades, not just in the woodlands, but also the moors and fields.